ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 ## 2024-11-19
 Had a good time with the Cades and Vekslers at Golden Stix for Melissa's 40th birthday dinner.

+## 2024-11-17
+Made some time to work on a personal tech project of creating Docker containers to use the Speedtest CLI to monitor the four internet connections independently and directly, bypassing the ER605 loadbalanacer.

 ## 2024-11-16
 Had a good time at 3FROG with Chase.